Experience

 Open-source 3D Printer Designs and Code

 I design and build custom low-cost FDM/FFF 3D printers, often experimenting with unique motion systems and configurations.
-My GitHub repository showcases a range of machines I’ve created or modified, along with the resources and files needed to replicate or adapt them.
+My GitHub repository showcases a range of machines I’ve created or modified, along with the resources and files needed to replicate or modify them.
 Whether you're an experienced maker or just starting out, my projects are built to be accessible and versatile, offering something for anyone interested in DIY 3D printing.

 Click the photos to find out more!